Attention Employers: The process for making electronic payments is changing starting April 2020. Read here for more

 Employers have a direct impact on the lives of children and help families attain and keep their financial independence.
 As a key partner in California’s child support program, employer responsibilities regarding child support fall into five areas: 1) report new hires; 2) withhold wages; 3) enroll dependent children in healthcare insurance; 4) remit payments to the SDU; and 5) report terminated employees.
-A complete explanation of these duties is outlined in an employer’s guide published by the state which is available to view by clicking the link below.
+A complete explanation of these duties is outlined in an employer’s guide published by the state which is available to view by clicking here.

 Do you need help?